IgniteUI/app-builder-docfx/en/master-detail/master-detail.md

 <p style="text-align:center;">Through component's event handler</p>

-Clicking this will open the New Variable dialog with the Data type already pre-filled for you, based on the Combo Data source type (Box office revenue) and the Combo selection mode.
+Clicking this will open the New Variable dialog with the Data type already pre-filled for you, based on the Combo Data source type (Box Office Revenue) and the Combo selection mode.
 Why?
-If Single-selection mode is specified, the variable is expected to use a single object (Box office revenue) and if multi-selection mode is used, it should use an array of objects (Array of Box office revenues), as it is in our case.
+If Single-selection mode is specified, the variable is expected to use a single object (Box Office Revenue) and if multi-selection mode is used, it should use an array of objects (Array of Box Office Revenues), as it is in our case.

 <img src="../images/state-and-context/5.png" srcset="../images/state-and-context/5.png 2x" />
 <p style="text-align:center;">New Variable dialog</p>